Find out how the Tradeshow Access Programme (TAP) can help promote your business overseas, and how to apply for financial support.

 How to apply

-To apply, contact the trade organisation leading the trade show.
+To apply, contact the trade challenge partner organisation leading the trade show.
 You can get this information from the

-The trade organisation will send you more information about the trade show and an application form.
+The trade challenge partner organisation will send you more information about the trade show, level of grant available and an application form.
 They will then make the grant application on your behalf to UKTI.

-If you haven’t applied for a trade show access grant before, the trade organisation will contact a UKTI international trade adviser to help you with your application.
+If you haven’t applied for a Tradeshow Access Programme grant before, the trade challenge partner organisation will contact a UKTI International Trade Adviser (ITA) to help you with your application.
 The UKTI adviser may contact you to discuss UKTI services that might also help you with exporting.

 Contact your local UKTI international trade advisor for further information about the programme.